liamkillion/BE2-assessment-ruby/README.md

 ## How To Submit Your Work

-Email your repository as a zip attachment to
+Create a public Dropbox or Google Drive folder with your work and email the folder URL to
 <a href="mailto:credentials@ga.co">credentials@ga.co</a>.
 In the subject line, include your name and the company's name, if applicable.

 ---